blackhatsquirrel/grr-to-elk/README.md

 # grr-to-elk
 Integration between Google GRR and ElasticSearch

-api-export - script to pull from GRR and send to Elasticsearh over API interfaces
+<a href="https://github.com/blackhatsquirrel/grr-to-elk/api-export">api-export</a> - A very hacky script to script to pull from GRR and send to Elasticsearh over API interfaces